 I stayed at the Arctic Treehouse Hotel right outside of Rovaniemi, and while I booked it sort of as an afterthought it turned out to be a highlight of my entire trip.

-I loved it so much that I’m going to write a whole post about the experience.
+I loved it so much that I wrote a whole post about staying in the Arctic Treehouse Hotel.
 It’s crazy that one night at a hotel could have left such an impression on me, but it really did.

 Day 8: Home

 And then on my final day I returned home to Mosjøen.
 But if you took my advice and started from Kiruna instead, you would of course now return to Kiruna, which is about 4 hours away.

 Mosjøen is 9 and a half hours from Rovaniemi, which made for a drive.
 If you were returning to Norway, though, you could always stop in Hattfjelldal, which is about 8 hours from Rovaniemi and definitely worth the visit.

 There are many ways you could extend this itinerary – adding nights in Abisko, Alta, or even exploring more of Finland – but even in just seven days this itinerary covered so much ground.
 And I mean that literally, as it was a lot of driving, but also I think it was totally worth it for the wide range of places I got to experience in such a short time.